jiezhoucs/must-read/README.md

 # A list of must-read papers
-This repository contains security papers that are cited by high-quality papers.
+This repository lists security papers that are cited by high-quality papers.